macdice/ascii-invaders/README.md

 ascii-invaders
 ==============

-An ASCII-art game like Space Invaders
+An ASCII-art game like Space Invaders using Curses.

+(c) 2001, 2013 Thomas Munro

 This is short bit of C code I wrote back in 2001 and published on my erstwhile home page: